mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/spec.md

 ## 4. Non-Functional Requirements
 *   **Measured Change:** Runtime and infrastructure changes must be backed by benchmark, profile, compatibility, and rollback evidence.
+*   **No Accepted Known Risk:** Known risks, including findings classified as low severity, must be eliminated, mitigated with verified controls, converted into blocking work, or kept behind disabled-by-default feature flags with dated follow-up.
+*   **Harnessability:** The repository must become more legible, navigable, and governable for humans and coding agents through explicit guides, scripts, checks, metrics, and runbooks.
 *   **Availability:** Bot defenses must protect service availability without making legitimate FOI access fragile.
 *   **Accessibility:** Challenge flows must remain compatible with accessibility requirements and translated user-facing strings.
 *   **Security:** DevSecOps jobs must use least-privilege GitHub token permissions and publish SARIF only where safe.